dgerabagi/data-curation-environment/flattened_repo.md

     *   **Step 1: Generate Formatted State Dump (C2 Revision):**
         *   It will fetch the full history from `history.service.ts`.
         *   It will construct a focused log string containing the most relevant frontend state variables for the current bug (`currentCycle`, `maxCycle`, `isNewCycleButtonDisabled`, `cycleTitle`, `cycleContext`, `selectedResponseId`).
-        *   It will append a `JSON.stringify` of the full (but truncated) history file content.
+        *   It will use the `truncateCodeForLogging` utility on the `content` of each response in the history before creating a `JSON.stringify` of the full history file content.
     *   **Step 2: Log to Output Channel:**
         *   It will combine these strings into a single, clearly labeled log message and send it to `Services.loggerService.log()`.
+        *   It will then call `Services.loggerService.show()` to programmatically open the output channel for the user.
 </file_artifact>

 <file path="src/Artifacts/A60.
 DCE - Phase 2 - Cycle 0 Onboarding Experience.md">